How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 • Lacks character and Japanese culture.

-• Not a lot of fun and cool restaurants and bars.
+• Not a lot of fun and cool restaurants and bars

-My Recommendations for Staying in Ginza and Tsukiji
+Best Hotels & Hostels in Ginza and Tsukiji

 I stayed in the heart of Tsukiji Market during my first trip to Japan.
 It was the end of my three weeks in Japan, and I was coming back at night by train from Hakone and flying out the next day from Narita.
 It was also the time when the tuna auction was still running at Tsukiji and I had planned to wake up early in the morning to see it.